missuo/SubsNetflixCheck/README.md

 - Support for displaying unlocked areas
 - No need to convert links yourself
 - One Click All Detection
+- Test results are saved in a file

 ## Usage
 1. You Should install `Python 3` first.